-The three parts of most Logical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion
+The three parts of most Critical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 These are statements that support a conclusion.
 They are like evidence.